agresdominik/predictify/README.md

 # Predictify

+## Branch Note

+This branch contains the unorganised codebase of the project as worked on during the class, many parts like the README are out-of-date

 ## Overview

 A Data analysis tool to scrape your Spotify History usage and let a ML-Model predict your next songs